hubolim/AIC-SentimentAnalysis/README.md

 ### Windows

-1. install.sh
+1. install.bat
-2. start-mongo.sh
+2. start-mongo.bat
-3. start-server.sh
+3. start-server.bat
 4. open the [webinterface](http://localhost:8080/) in a browser